Azure-Samples/ms-identity-java-webapi/README.md

 1. AuthPageController class

     Contains the api to interact with the web app.
-The securePage method handles the authentication part and signs in the user using microsoft authentication
+The securePage method handles the authentication part and signs in the user using microsoft authentication.

 2. AuthHelper class

-    Contains helper methods to handle authentication
+    Contains helper methods to handle authentication.

-    A code snippet showing how to obtain auth result
+    A code snippet showing how to obtain auth result by silent flow.

     ```java

+        private ConfidentialClientApplication createClientApplication() throws MalformedURLException {
+            return ConfidentialClientApplication.builder(clientId, ClientCredentialFactory.create(clientSecret))
+                                                .authority(authority)
+                                                .build();
+        }...

           SilentParameters parameters = SilentParameters.builder(
                         Collections.singleton(scope),
                         result.account()).build();

                 CompletableFuture<IAuthenticationResult> future = app.acquireTokenSilently(parameters);

-                updatedResult = future.get();
+                ...

+        storeTokenCacheInSession(httpRequest, app.tokenCache().serialize());
+        ...
     ```

+    Important things to notice:

+    - We create a `ConfidentialClientApplication` using **MSAL Build Pattern** passing the `clientId`, `clientSecret` and `authority` in the builder.
+This `ConfidentialClientApplication` will be responsible of acquiring access tokens later in the code.
+    - `ConfidentialClientApplication` also has a token cache, that will cache [access tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) and [refresh tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow#refresh-the-access-token) for the signed-in user.
+This is done so that the application can fetch access tokens after they have expired without prompting the user to sign-in again.

 3. AuthFilter class

-    Contains method for session and state management
+    Contains methods for session and state management.

 ### msal-obo-sample